Investing

 • US fixed income: Decreased to 4.25% given slightly lower expected long-term level of interest rates

-• US equity: 7.25-9% range, with lower large-cap performance and US small-cap equities outperforming their mid- and large-cap counterparts
+• US equity: 7.25-9% range, with lower large-cap performance and US small-cap equities expected to outperform their mid- and large-cap counterparts

 • Non-US developed and emerging market equity: Lowered to 8.5% for non-US developed and 9.25% for emerging markets, both with a probability of outperforming large-cap US equity